mifi/mifi/README.md

 I create free and open source software because I believe that software should be available to everyone, without having to sell your soul to a data mining corporation.

+🔥 [build-electron](https://github.com/mifi/build-electron) - Use ES modules in Electron now!

-🔥 [commonify](https://github.com/mifi/commonify) - Recursively convert ESM packages to CommonJS!
+[commonify](https://github.com/mifi/commonify) - Recursively convert ESM packages to CommonJS!

 [🌍 www.mifi.no](https://mifi.no/)